awslabs/aws-support-tools/GuardDuty/Defender/README.md

 The Lambda function is invoked when new GuardDuty findings are generated.
 When a GuardDuty finding indicates an EC2 instance is the ACTOR for a High severity finding, all existing security groups will be removed from the instance and a restricted security group is assigned.
 This retains the running state of the instance for forensics while mitigating the risk it poses.

-The restricted security group will be automatically created and all ingress and egress traffic will be denied.
+The restricted security group will be automatically created, and all ingress and egress traffic will be denied.

-The template also creates an SNS topic you can subscribe to for email notifications when any action is taken.
+The template also creates an SNS topic that you can subscribe to for email notifications when any action is taken.

 ### Cloudformation Template Parameters
 |Parameter|Purpose|